quotient-im/Quaternion/BUILDING.md

    but it's very handy to setup environment before building.
    Setting `CMAKE_PREFIX_PATH` also helps.
 1. Get and build [Qt Keychain](https://github.com/frankosterfeld/qtkeychain).
-1. If you plan to use E2EE and haven't built libQuotient yet, follow the instructions on installing E2EE dependencies in lib/README.md, section "Building the library".
+1. Install E2EE dependencies as described in [lib/README.md](lib/README.md),
+   section "Building the library".

 ### Build
 In the root directory of the project sources: